SchneiderSix/holbertonschool-simple_shell/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

+Simple shell is a interpreter command-line between kernel and the user mode for it can use the resources of the Operative System.
 This recreation tokenize the input given into strings, checks the permission of the paths/files and executes the command.
 This requieres at least Ubuntu 14.04 LTS and gcc 4.8.4.
 <p align="middle"><b>Clone the repository</b>

 ``` javascript